ArchiveTeam/grab-site/README.md

 by the ignores, and `touch DIR/igoff` to turn it back off.

+Stopping a crawl
+---

+You can `touch DIR/stop` or press ctrl-c, which will do the same.
+You will have to wait for the current downloads to finish.

 Monitoring all of your crawls with the dashboard
 ---